How Many Hours Should I Study for the GRE?

 How long should I study for the GRE each session?

-You need to train your brain to focus for 4 hours with a maximum of two 10-minute breaks.
+You need to train your brain to focus for 2 hours with no breaks.
 Consistent, consecutive study sessions will build this focus naturally.
 Come test day, you’ll be armed with the concentration necessary to score well on the test.

-Besides…4 hours of studying is generally easy to schedule on the weekends.
-Get up at 8 am and you only have to study until lunchtime.
+Besides…2 hours of studying is generally easy to schedule everyday.
+On the weekends, get up at 8 am and you only have to study until lunchtime.
 Then, you’re done for the day.

-Here are some options for how to organize your four-hour study blocks.
+Here are some options for how to organize your two-hour study blocks.
 We recommend completing a comprehensive review with your tutor and/or favorite test prep book BEFORE doing only section practice.

-- Quant Review Day: Meet with your tutor or read a book chapter for 2 hours, work problems related to the concept (for example, quadratic equations) for 2 hours
+• Quant Review Day: Meet with your tutor or read a book chapter for 2 hours or work problems related to the concept (for example, quadratic equations) for 2 hours

-- Verbal Review Day: Meet with your tutor or read a book chapter for 2 hours, work problems related to the concept (for example, text completion questions) for 2 hours
+• Verbal Review Day: Meet with your tutor or read a book chapter for 2 hours or work problems related to the concept (for example, text completion questions) for 2 hours

-- Quant Practice Day: 2 untimed quant sections + review after each question, 2 timed quant sections + review after entire section, repeat if time left
+• Quant Practice Day: 2 untimed quant sections + review after each question or 2 timed quant sections + review after entire section, repeat if time left

-- Verbal Practice Day: write 2 timed essays + review, 2 untimed verbal sections + review after each question (including definition lookup), 2 timed verbal sections + review after entire section, repeat if time left
+• Verbal Practice Day: write 1 timed essay + review, 2 untimed verbal sections + review after each question (including definition lookup), or 2 timed verbal sections + review after entire section, repeat if time left

-- Total Test Practice: write 2 timed essays + review, 1 timed quant section + review after entire section, 1 timed verbal section + review after entire section
+• Total Test Verbal Practice: write 1 timed essay + review, 1 timed quant section + review after entire section, 1 timed verbal section + review after entire section

 Check out the GRE test structure from the test maker’s website.
 You can see there are many combinations of practice that you can do in two hours.

-Here are some options for a two-hour study session:
+Here are some options for a one-hour study session:

-- Verbal Day: write 1 timed essay + review, 1 untimed verbal section + review after each question (including definition lookup), 1 timed verbal section + review after entire section, repeat if time left
+• Verbal Day: write 1 timed essay + review, 1 untimed verbal section + review after each question (including definition lookup) or 1 timed verbal section + review after entire section, repeat if time left

-- Total Test Practice: write 1 timed essay + review, 1 timed quant section + review after entire section, 1 timed verbal section + review after entire section
+• Total Test Practice: write 1 timed essay + review, 1 timed quant section + review after entire section, or 1 timed verbal section + review after entire section

-If you only have about one hour per day to study, you will have to lengthen your timeline for taking the GRE AND be sure to study every day.
-You may go slightly over one hour depending on how long your review takes.
+If you only have less than one hour per day to study, you will have to lengthen your timeline for taking the GRE AND be sure to study every day.

 How long should I study for the GRE each week?